Mormon church president remains hospitalized

+(This April 5 story corrects references to day Monson was admitted to the hospital in paragraphs 1 and 3.)

-(Reuters) - Thomas Monson, the 89-year-old president of the Mormon church, remained hospitalized on Wednesday, more than two days after being admitted, the church said.
+(Reuters) - Thomas Monson, the 89-year-old president of the Mormon church, remained hospitalized on Wednesday, two days after being admitted, the church said.

 Church spokesman Eric Hawkins said no further updates were immediately available on Monson's condition as of Wednesday afternoon.